 We glued all of our pieces together first, and then glued the entire sculpture to the base, but you may decide it’s easier to glue the first shape to the base at the beginning and build from there – experiment with what works best for you!

 With your main sculpture completed, step back and take a look.
-It’s amazingly fun to walk around it, noticing how different your bunny or chick looks from each side!
-Now it’s time to add the extra spring to our spring sculptures with mobiles…!
+It’s amazingly fun to walk around the piece, noticing how different your bunny or chick looks from each side!
+Now it’s time to add the extra touches of spring to our spring sculptures with Calder-esque mobiles…

 - Cut out small spring shapes (or use our templates) to add a mobile